The Problem of Tailgating

-We’ve all been bombarded with stats about tailgating, from the two second rule to the ‘30 feet behind at 30 mph - 30 yards behind at 60 mph.’
-(Personally I apply the two second rule to chips I drop on the floor, and if they are really tasty I apply the 10 second rule.)
+We’ve all been bombarded with stats about tailgating, from the two-second rule to the "30 feet behind at 30 mph; 30 yards behind at 60 mph."
+(Personally, I only apply the two-second rule to chips I drop on the floor.
+If they are really tasty, 10-second rule.)

 The 30 feet/30 yards mantra sounds good, but it isn’t much use if you can’t visualise distances.
-According to Wiki-Answers the average American car is approximately 15 feet long (13.51 feet for cars and 16.40 for SUV’s and trucks) so the gap between you and the vehicle in front should never, ever be less than 2 car lengths.
+According to Wiki-Answers the average American car is approximately 15 feet long (13.51 feet for cars and 16.40 for SUV’s and trucks), so the gap between you and the vehicle in front should never, ever be less than two car-lengths.

 The thing about tailgating stats is that we all ignore them because they don’t affect us; they affect the fool behind us who is always filling up our rear-view mirrors.

 But what if they do affect us?
 What if we are all latent tailgaters?
 Before you, the best driver in the northern hemisphere, get all defensive about this suggestion, consider this.

 Most of us drive familiar roads to familiar destinations.
 Only about 1% of our brains are utilised in the act of driving.
 The other 99% of our brains are focused on ‘real’ problems like how to pay this month’s bills, or how on earth you can have it off with your next door neighbour without your partner finding out.
 Driving is an irritating chore, and we are quite content to let the driver in front do the thinking for us, even if it means switching off another 0.5% of our brains – the perfect breeding ground for tailgaters.